 - Place butternut squash in a large bowl.
 Drizzle with olive oil and sprinkle with salt and pepper.
 Mix well.

-- Transfer squash to the baking sheet.
-The squash should be in a single layer; use multiple baking sheets, if necessary.
+- Spread the squash on the baking sheet in a single layer (use multiple baking sheets, if necessary).

 - Roast squash for 30 minutes, flipping every 10 minutes, or until browned.